novialriptide/scrubber/README.md

 It is highly recommended to use [Visual Studio Code](https://code.visualstudio.com/), as tools such as intellisense and auto-formatting are setup to enhance the developer experience.
 Contributions to add support to other IDEs are welcome!

-Use `clang-format -i app/*.cpp` to format your code
+Use `clang-format -i app/*.cpp` to format your code.

 ## Disclaimer